All Episodes

 There's not a lot of us following all of the deep state movements.

-Now the issue today, and we just had on Mark Meadows and Jim Jordan talking about uh Rod Rosenstein is now saying he doesn't want to appear before the uh House Judiciary Committee on the issues uh before them, and that is the latest one that Lisa Page, Andrew McCabe, and James Baker have all said that that Rod Rosenstein uh talked about surreptitiously taping the president of the United States in the hopes of getting something on tape that might invoke the twenty-fifth amendment.
+And that is the latest one that Lisa Page, Andrew McCabe, and James Baker have all said that Rod Rosenstein talked about surreptitiously taping the President of the United States in the hopes of getting something on tape that might invoke the 25th Amendment.

-This is the same Rod Rosenstein that is up to his eyeballs in conflict, having written a letter and recommended the firing of James Comey, the same guy that signed the fourth and final Pfizer warrant that we should have unredacted and released to the American people.
+This is the same Rod Rosenstein that is up to his eyeballs in conflict, having written a letter and recommended the firing of James Comey, the same guy that signed the fourth and final FISA warrant that we should have unredacted and released to the American people.

-That hasn't happened yet, and the same guy that appointed Robert Mueller.
+And the same guy that appointed Robert Mueller.

 Why?

-Rosenstein can do what he always does, deceive and lie with impunity without putting in self in legal jeopardy.
+If it's not recorded or not under oath, Rosenstein can do what he always does, deceive and lie with impunity without putting himself in legal jeopardy.

-So what Rosenstein really wants is Oh, you know, Mr. Goodlatt, let's just you and I sit down and have a cup of coffee and we'll chat a little bit.
+So what Rosenstein really wants is, oh, you know, Mr. Goodlatt, let's just you and I sit down and have a cup of coffee and we'll chat a little bit.

-He's not looking at perjury because he can always deny the conversation that Goodlat remembers.
+He's not looking at perjury because he can always deny the conversation that Goodlatt remembers, which is why this is so critically important.

 Great job, Greg Jarrett.